nre-learning/antidote-core/scheduler/backends/README.md

 - Infrastructure created by the backend should be decorated with metadata so that
 - ALL functions should be instrumented via OpenTracing - not just functions implementing the `AntidoteBackend` interface.
 See the Kubernetes backend for several examples.
+- Network traffic should be constrained to the smallest possible unit to allow freely flowing intra-lesson communication.
+Network activity destined outside this boundary should be prohibited by default.
+This behavior should be disabled in the event that the AllowEgress configuration option is set to true.

 ## Misc